Guikingone/MeiliSearchBundle/doc/messenger.md

 }
 ```

+#### Extra configuration

+The `AddIndexMessage` allows you to configure extra informations thanks to the third `$configuration` attribute:

+- **searchableAttributes**: An array of fields that can be used to trigger a search,
+by default, every attribute found in the document is "searchable".

+- **displayedAttributes**: An array of fields that are displayed for each matching documents,
+by default, every attribute found in the document is displayed in the search result.

 ### Deleting an index

-Thanks to `AddIndexMessage`, you can easily delete an index:
+Thanks to [DeleteIndexMessage](../src/Messenger/DeleteIndexMessage.php), you can easily delete an index:

 ```php
 <?php